Are SPIFS Always Effective?

 Besides making the program simple and clear, the redemptions of the rewards should be hassle-free.
 Firstly, the partner rep should have clear visibility to the points earned, the rewards he or she may redeem, and be able to make the redemption easily.

 Then, once a partner redeems the reward, the delivery of that reward should not take long.
-If you have good partner coverage, with partners spanning across multiple regions and countries, your incentive program must support multiple currencies and languages.
+If you have good partner coverage, with partners spanning multiple regions, your incentive program must support multiple currencies and languages.
 Logistics support teams capable of speaking different languages should be available to address partners’ inquiries on their rewards and redemptions.

 Your incentive program may be very simple and attractive.
-However, if the process of redeeming the rewards is a painful one, chances are your program is not going to give the desired outcomes.
+But if the process of redeeming the rewards is painful, chances are your program is not going to give the desired outcomes.

 *Stay tuned for the next blog on “Incentives Demystified“.
 It will discuss the different types of incentives and what each type of incentives can do for your partner business.